SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 We use the role, LambdaAdmin,  for the lambda functions to extract the Sns message and create the tags.

-Create or import lambda functions:
+## Create or import lambda functions:

-1. ExtractSns: extracts the message of the event coming from Sns Topics which is a form of a string and return the cloudwatch event back in Json format.
+**1. ExtractSns:** extracts the message of the event coming from Sns Topics which is a form of a string and return the cloudwatch event back in Json format.

-2. TagCreatorId: It only runs when resource creation events happen.
+**2. TagCreatorId:** It only runs when resource creation events happen.
 Using rescursivity search and extracts all the creation ids of the event to create the tag of who executed the deployment whether it was an access role (Remember we are using Access Roles to jump to any account in the organization from the master account) or an IAM user.

 # 3. Bind lambda functions through target